RadioAstronomySoftwareGroup/pyuvdata/README.md

 # Installation
 ## Dependencies
 First install dependencies.
 The numpy and astropy versions are important, so be sure to make sure these are up to date before you install.

 * numpy >= 1.10
 * scipy
 * astropy >= 1.2
 * pyephem
 * aipy

 ## Install pyuvdata
-Download the latest release here github.com/HERA-Team/pyuvdata/release1.0
+Download the latest release here: https://github.com/HERA-Team/pyuvdata/releases/latest

 Navigate into the directory and run
 `python setup.py install` Note that this will automatically install all dependencies.
 If you use anaconda or another package manager you might prefer to do not do this.